A Large-scale Multimodal Study for Predicting Mortality Risk Using Minimal and Low Parameter Models and Separable Risk Assessment: Introduction

-The remainder of the paper is organized into four additional sections.
-In section \ref{sec:methods}, we describe the proposed methodology while in section \ref{sec:dataset} we describe the dataset.
-We then provide results and discussion in section \ref{sec:results} and concluding remarks in section \ref{sec:concl}.
+The remainder of the paper is organized into four sections.
+In section \ref{sec:dataset}, we describe the dataset.
+In section \ref{sec:methods}, we describe the proposed methodology.
+We then provide results and discussion in section \ref{sec:results} and concluding remarks in section~\ref{sec:concl}.